Barry House: Politics

 House entered parliament at a 1987 Legislative Council by-election for South-West Province, caused by the resignation of Vic Ferry.
 At the 1989 state election, he was re-elected to the Legislative Council representing the new seven-member South West Region.
 House was subsequently included in the shadow ministry of Barry MacKinnon, and retained his place when Richard Court became party leader (and thus leader of the opposition) in 1992.
 However, following the Liberal Party's victory at the 1993 election, he was not made a minister, but was instead made chairman of committees in the Legislative Council, a position which he held until 1997.

 After the government's defeat at the 2001 election, Colin Barnett replaced Richard Court as party leader, and included House in his shadow ministry.
 He would remain a shadow minister until 2008, serving under four different leaders (Barnett, Matt Birney, Paul Omodei, and Troy Buswell).
 When the Liberal Party returned to power at the 2008 state election, House was not included in the new ministry, but was instead made a parliamentary secretary.
 However, in May 2009, following the start of a new term, he was elected President of the Legislative Council, in succession to Nick Griffiths.
 He was re-elected to the position after the 2013 election, but in October 2015 announced that he would retire from parliament at the 2017 election.

+Following his retirement from politics, he has continued to undertake various roles in the Busselton community including President of the Busselton Tennis Club, and is the current Chairman of Busselton Jetty Inc.

 Awards and honours

-In 2021, House was awarded an honorary doctorate by Edith Cowan University, which was rescinded later that year in light of his opposition to LGBT rights during his political career.
+In 2021, House was awarded an honorary doctorate by Edith Cowan University, which was rescinded later that year in light of his opposition to certain LGBT rights during his political career.